IBeArjen/integration-prototype/doc/top_level_packages.md

   have any need for processing wrappers for the small number of example Science Pipeline Workflows we are developing.

-### `pipeline_workflows`
+### `science_pipeline_workflows`

 This package will contain a set of Science Pipeline Workflows applications.

-Science Pipeline Workflows are data driven workflows expressed in a terms of a Execution Framework API and making use of Core Processing functions or Processing Wrappers provided by the Execution Framework implementation.
+Science Pipeline Workflows are data driven workflows, expressed in a terms of an Execution Framework API and make use of Core Processing functions or Processing Wrappers provided by the Execution Framework implementation.

 ##### NOTE